-- In general, unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB): - Executives who resign or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR awards. - Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period). - Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), unvested deferred STVR awards will remain on-foot subject to the original terms and conditions and will vest in the ordinary course, as though the Executive had not ceased employment.
+Contract term CEO Group Executives CEO ASB Contract type Permanent Permanent Permanent Notice period 12 months Six months Six months Severance n/a n/a2 12 months STVR In general, unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB): treatment on termination Executives who resign or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR awards.
+Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period).
+Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), unvested deferred STVR awards will remain on-foot subject to the original terms and conditions and will vest in the ordinary course, as though the Executive had not ceased employment.
+LTVR In general, unless otherwise determined by the Board: treatment on termination Executives who resign or are dismissed before the end of the performance period will forfeit all unvested LTVR awards.
+Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), any unvested LTVR awards continue on-foot with performance measured at the end of the performance period related to each award.